Nyrius ARIES Prime HDMI transmitter:

 Q: Will a wireless HDMI kit work with a game console?

-A: You can transmit the signal from digital cable boxes, satellite receivers, Blu-ray/DVD players, Playstations, Xboxes, projectors, and other HDMI-compatible devices with zero latency.
+A: You can transmit the signal from digital cable boxes, satellite receivers, Blu-ray/DVD players, Playstations, Xboxes, projectors, and other HDMI-compatible devices with zero latency, provided that the wireless HDMI kit includes a loop back function.
+Without this, most devices will have a slight bit of latency, making them less than ideal for gaming.

-A: It's the amount of time it takes for your device to process information.
-Speaking of wireless HDMI technology, the latency means the time it takes for your packets of audio/video data to go from one place to another.
+A: It's the amount of time it takes for your device to send information from one location to another.
+Specifically, in regards to wireless HDMI technology, latency means the time it takes for your packets of audio/video data to go from one the transmitting device to the receiving device.
 The best wireless HDMI devices have a latency period of less than 1 millisecond.

 Q: Can I connect additional receivers?

-A: It depends.
+A: It depends entirely on the model that you purchase.
 Some kits support multiple receivers, but other units have the receiver and transmitter paired at the factory.

-Q: Will a wireless HDMI work without a cable box?
+Q: Will a wireless HDMI transmitter work without a cable box?

-A: If you have HDMI terminals in your TV, then the answer is "Yes".
+A: If you have HDMI ports in your TV or monitor, then the answer is "Yes".

 Q: Can I use a wireless HDMI kit with my TV wirelessly without a local wired connection at all?